Brecon Beacons (View on a map )

 Deep in the heart of the Brecon Beacons, one of the most popular hiking destinations in Europe, you’ll find Trewalter Treehouse, a luxurious gem set against a rugged and dramatic natural backdrop.
 This stunning structure is perfect for a romantic getaway, comfortably housing a couple in one of the most sumptuous treehouses you’ll have ever set eyes upon.
-Set in four acres of lush Neolithic landscape, on the land of the historic Trewalter House, this cedar snuggery is nestled into the side of an ancient woodland in a secluded spot on the site, hovering above the Llynfi river below.
+Set in four acres of lush Neolithic landscape, on the land of the historic Trewalter House, this cedar snuggery is nestled alongside ancient woodland, hovering above the Llynfi river below.

 This is beyond your childhood dreams.
 This is more like a palace in the Welsh pines, with full facilities such as electricity, WiFi, a Smart TV, a fitted kitchen with dishwasher, a handcrafted acacia double bed with a cashmere mattress and the finest Egyptian cotton bed linen.
 The fantastic hot tub is perched on its own deck platform outside the treehouse, accessed by its own swing bridge - this is chic juvenescence.
-This beautiful treehouse is dotted with exquisite details such as a Nespresso coffee machine, Dyson hair dryer and Chrystal glassware, but none quite so impressive as the craftsmanship of this structure, whose elegant ceiling serves as both the sturdy spine and as a piece of natural art reminiscent of a golden Fibonacci spiral.
+This beautiful treehouse is dotted with exquisite details, but none quite so impressive as the craftsmanship of this structure.
+The elegant ceiling serves as both the sturdy spine and artful centrepiece reminiscent of a golden Fibonacci spiral.